Code-Institute-Submissions/Germany-Online-Guide/README.md

 * Please find my first paper and pen mockups for the first desgin of my website [here](https://github.com/Rian1010/Germany-Online-Guide/tree/master/Mockups/first-design)
 * Please find my final paper and pen mockups for the first desgin of my website [here](https://github.com/Rian1010/Germany-Online-Guide/tree/master/Mockups/final-design)
-* One more section with information about another hotel was added in hotels.html, than planned in the paper and pen mockup for this page, in order to have more content on it
+* One more section with information about another hotel was added in hotels.html, in order to have more content on it, but is not shown in the final paper and pen mockup for this page because I originally thought that four examples of sumptuous German hotels would suffice

 ## Features

-### Existing Features
+### Existing features

 #### index.html

 * Eye catching front page
-    * A beautiful cityscape of Frankfurt with inviting text for a user to discover interesting informations about Germany
+    * A beautiful cityscape of Frankfurt with inviting text for a user to discover interesting information about Germany
 * Information on the country and its traditional food and culture
-    * Sections with texts with informations about Germany, the German language, culture and traditions, and also historical and architectural images are displayed in a carousel
+    * Sections with texts with information on Germany, the German language and the culture
+    * Traditional food and historical and architectural images are displayed in carousels
 * Pictures of beautiful German places
-    * A link to the gallery with German images that are on the media page, is shown on a picture of a landscape
+    * Text, which links to the gallery, in media.html, is shown on a picture of a landscape
-* Informations of interesting touristic places to visit
+* Information of interesting touristic places to visit
-    * Informations of popular German restaurants, shopping street and good tours are offered with further linked websites for assistance of more informations and bookings
+    * Information of popular German restaurants, shopping streets and good tours are offered with further linked websites for assistance with more information and bookings

 #### media.html

 * Photo gallery
-    * Images of modern and beautiful places in Germany that are pleasing to the eye
+    * Images of modern and beautiful places in Germany that are pleasing for the eye to see
-* Audio file of the Germany national anthem
+* Audio file of the German national anthem
-    * The national anthem, which plays a big role in the culture, can be listened to.
+    * The national anthem, which plays a big role in the culture, can be listened to
 * German videos
-    * Videos of more exciting German places are shown in the long videos and a user could even learn 40 common German words, which they could use as tourists in Germany by watching one of those videos
+    * Videos of more exciting German places are shown in two long videos and a user could even learn 40 common German words, which one could use as tourists in Germany by watching the last video

 #### hotels.html

 * A list of hotels
-    * A user can find a few examples of luxurious German hotels and are lead to other websites for more informations and bookings
+    * A user can find a few examples of luxurious German hotels and are lead to other websites for more information and bookings

 #### emergency-contacts.html

 * A list of emergency numbers
-    * There are important emergency numbers, which a user could utilize in urgent situations, in Germany
+    * There are important emergency numbers, which a user could use in urgent situations, in Germany
 * A list of German emergency words
-    * Tourists could use those words, in emergency situations, in Germany, if they learn them or have them at hand
+    * Tourists could make use of those words, in emergency situations, in Germany, if they learn them or have them at hand

 ### Features to be implemented in the future

 * Javascript
-    * To have a section to submit a form that indicates the amount of people and their ages that require hotel rooms, which would then link to a website
+    * To have a section to submit a form that indicates the amount of people and their ages that require hotel rooms, which would then link to a website that gives them the options that would suit them best

 ### Features left to implement

 * None

-## Tech Used
+## Tech used

 * HTML
-    * This was used as a markup for the formating of the page layouts, through HTML tags
+    * This was used as a markup for the formatting of the page layouts, through HTML tags

 * CSS
     * This was used in order to style the HTML elements of the webpage